Business Continuity Plans

 A typical Business Continuity Plans should contain key contacts, step by step procedures, checklists and policy information.
 It should answer such questions as who will be affected, what issues must be addressed immediately and how the disruption will be managed.
 Organisations also need to conduct regular testing to ensure the BCP will actually achieve its objectives.

-Why do you need a business continuity plan?
+Why do you need a Business Continuity Plan?

 A Business Continuity Plan positions your organisation to survive serious disruption.
 It eliminates confusion and provides a clear blueprint for what everyone should do.